 - ensure a stable level of lead protection is achieved

-Will you monitor the impact of the corrosion control on the environment?
+Does the CIty monitor the impact of the corrosion control on the environment?

 After the drinking water is used in the home, much of that water returns as wastewater or sewage to the Woodward Wastewater Treatment Plant or the Dundas Wastewater Treatment Plant.
 There, it is treated to remove additional phosphorus before being released into Hamilton Harbour.